jototogunleaw/cimu-xsens-rimu-noraxon-gait-amputees-code/README.md

-# Naroxon_Xsens_Gait (Public Version)
+# cIMU-Xsens-rIMU-Noraxon-Gait-Amputees-Code (Public Version)

 ## Overview
-This repository contains the public-safe workflow structure for a gait analysis project using Xsens and Noraxon data.
+This repository provides a public-safe version of the workflow structure used for an IMU-based gait analysis project comparing Xsens and Noraxon data.
+The repository is intended to document the overall processing pipeline, script organization, and analysis workflow used in the study.

-The repository is shared to document the project pipeline, script organization, and overall processing workflow while some core algorithmic implementations are temporarily withheld.
+At this stage, selected core signal-processing and gait-event detection modules are provided as placeholder files only, while copyright and ownership clearance is pending.
+Therefore, this repository should be interpreted as a workflow-level transparency resource rather than a fully executable reproduction package.

 ## Included Files
 This public version includes the following modules:

 - `main_1_ProcessingXsensData.py`
 - `main_2_ResultXsens.py`
-- `main_3_ResultNaroxon.py`
+- `main_3_ResultNoraxon.py`
 - `selected.py`
 - `divided.py`
 - `addAllStep.py`